SantiR0/TFM_Solenium/README.md

 Step 3: Gold Aggregation
 Finally, use the nb_SilverToGold.ipynb notebook to aggregate and enrich the data in the Gold layer.
 This data is now ready for analysis and machine learning models.

-## Utilities
-The nb_utils.ipynb notebook file contains essential helper functions used across all notebooks, such as configuration loading and Spark session management.

-## Testing
-The nb_utils_test.py file contains unit tests to validate the functionality of the ingestion and transformation process.
-Run these tests to ensure that the pipeline behaves as expected.